ESNGermany/esn-germany-website/README.md

 ## Testing

-Some basic cypress tests automatically run every Wednesday at 8a.m. via a scheduled GitHub action.
+Some basic cypress tests automatically run every Wednesday at 8a.m. via a scheduled GitHub action (and on each push to main).
 In case of failure, there is a message posted to the [ESN Germany Slack Workspace](https://esn-germany.slack.com/) (#website_monitoring).
+You can at all times run the tests locally using `yarn cy:run`.

 ## Build (locally, not needed if you want to publish the website)